bluesillybeard/Pinc2/readme.md

     - Something along the lines of what ClassiCube supports: https://github.com/ClassiCube/ClassiCube/tree/master?tab=readme-ov-file
     - this is why we use C: you would be hard pressed to find a platform that does not support C
         - note: there may be some C++, objective-c, or Java code in this codebase.
 This is for BeOS/Haiku, Macos, and Android respectively, who decided to defy language-agnostic APIs in favor of using a more advanced programming language.
+    - Note: The library has barely been started, currently very few platforms are actually supported.

 ## Other things
 - Pinc does not take hold of the entry point